ShoGinn/adsbexchange-mlat/README.md

 # Container Setup

-Env variables must be passed to the container containing the adsbexchange required items
+Env variables must be passed to the container containing the required items

-### Defaults
-* Port 30104/tcp is exposed in case you need external inputs (but not a requirement)

 ### User Configured
 * DUMP1090_SERVER -- defaults to dump1090